amervitz/CrmDataPackager/README.md

 ## Functions

 A brief summary of each function is shown below.
 See the associated documentation for more details.

 ### [Expand-CrmData](/docs/functions/Expand-CrmData.md)

-Extracts a Configuration Migration tool generated zip file and unpacks the .xml files into separate files and folders.
+Extracts a Configuration Migration tool data .zip file and decomposes the contents into separate files and folders.

 ### [Compress-CrmData](/docs/functions/Compress-CrmData.md)

-Packs and zips a folder of Configuration Migration tool generated files previously created from `Expand-CrmData`.
+Packs a folder extracted with `Expand-CrmData` into a Configuration Migration tool data .zip file.

 ## Project Structure